JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 </tab>
 </tabs>

-Check a version of `foojay-resolver-convention` corresponding to your Gradle version on the [Gradle site](https://docs.gradle.org/current/userguide/toolchains.html#sub:download_repositories).
+Check that the version of `foojay-resolver-convention` corresponds to your Gradle version on the [Gradle site](https://docs.gradle.org/current/userguide/toolchains.html#sub:download_repositories).

 > To understand which toolchain Gradle uses, run your Gradle build with the [log level `--info`](https://docs.gradle.org/current/userguide/logging.html#sec:choosing_a_log_level)
 > and find a string in the output starting with `[KOTLIN] Kotlin compilation 'jdkHome' argument:`.